Fire Science

 Semester Hours 3

-This course provides the student with basic information on the organization and function of paid and volunteer fire services, the role of the firefighter in the department, firefighter safety, the science of fire and fire behavior.
-Specific course topics surveyed include: orientation and safety, apparatus familiarization, fire behavior, personal protective equipment, rescue and forcible entry.
+This course provides the student with basic information on the organization and function of paid and volunteer fire services, the firefighter's role in the department, firefighter safety, the science of fire, and fire behavior.
+Specific course topics surveyed include orientation and safety, apparatus familiarization, fire behavior, personal protective equipment, rescue, and forcible entry.

 FSC 101: Introduction to the Fire Service